 This is a studio course which focuses on the process of reduction techniques that apply to the carving of wood and stone.
+Students are also introduced to the mould making and casting processes for the production of multiples and editions.

 This course continues to emphasize the student's development of a personal direction as it relates to sculpture.
 An investigation of ways that performance and new media arts might be linked to sculpture both in terms of form and content are discussed and applied.
 Social, political, economic and cultural contexts which shape choices are also considered.
 Specific techniques and materials are chosen by students for in-depth study and application.
 Techniques relating to metal sculpture are also introduced.
-(P- SCUL1000 Sculpture 1 or P- SCU3217 Sculpture 1) and (P- SCUL1001 Sculpture 2 or P-SCU3221 Sculpture 2)
+(P- SCUL1000 Sculpture 1 or P- SCU3217 Sculpture 1) and (P- SCUL1001 Sculpture 2 or P- SCU3221 Sculpture 2)

-This course encourages students to explore the sculptural idea beyond the traditionally accepted forms.
-Experimentation and application of new media and performance with methods of manipulating three-dimensional media are encouraged.
-P- SCUL2000 Sculpture 3
+This course encourages students to explore sculptural ideas in a variety of materials and presentation formats.
+Experimentation and the application of new media and interdisciplinary methods are encouraged.

+P-SCUL2000 Sculpture 3